Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ### Interface for Attaching Components
 In order to conveniently support common use cases where you want to "attach" components to an object using this new approach, the `IObjectWithComponents` interface has been added in the `GoRogue.Components.ParentAware` namespace.
 This interface defines a single properly called `GoRogueComponents`, of type `IComponentCollection`.
 This accurately represents an object that has an associated `ComponentCollection` which stores components attached to it.

 The `GoRogue.Components.ParentAware` namespace also contains an interface called `IParentAwareComponent`.
-This interface specifies a single `Parent` field, of type `IObjectWithComponents`.
+This interface specifies a single `Parent` field, of type `object?`.
 This is designed to capture the concept of a component which is aware of the parent object it's attached to.
 The `ParentAwareComponentBase` class in the same namespace takes this farther by implementing this interface, and also providing events fired when it is attached to/detached from an object.
 It also provides useful functionality for using those events to enforce certain invariants upon components.  `ParentAwareComponentBase<T>` adds onto the non-generic class by automatically enforcing that the object it's attached to is of a particular type, and exposing the `Parent` field as that type, which is useful to avoid constantly needing to cast the `Parent` field to the type you need.

+# TODO: Resume here

 The above concepts conveniently represent interfaces involved in attaching components to an object; to complete the implementation, `ComponentCollection` has built-in support for these interfaces.  `ComponentCollection` takes an optional parameter at construction of type `IObjectWithComponents`.
 If this parameter is specified, the value given is automatically set to the `Parent` field of any `IParentAwareComponent` that is added to it.
 Similarly, the `Parent` field is set to `null` when the component is removed.
 Components that do not implement this interface are still allowed, however ones that do implement it have their `Parent` property automatically updated.